TOP Doctors for Frozen Embryo Transfer

 Our goal is to contact you within a business day to review your medical and financial information.

 If a couple wishes to use a frozen fertilized egg for pregnancy, it can be further cultured and transferred to the uterus.
 This is called a cryotransfer.
 Unfertilized egg cells that had been frozen are previously fertilized, always by an intracytoplasmic sperm injection.

 The cryotransfer can be performed at optimal cycle conditions without hormonal support.
 Another possibility is to support the development of the uterine lining by estrogens and optimally prepare for the implantation of the egg.
 The thickness of the uterine lining can be measured by ultrasound.
 If it is thick enough, progesterone is simulated by hormone progesterone.
 As a result, the structure of the mucosa changes and it is ready to receive embryos.
 The third option is hormonal stimulation with clomifene or FSH to support follicle maturation before embryo transfer.
 Now the doctor can insert the embryo / embryos into the uterus with a soft catheter.

-The German reproductive clinicians have been conducting extensive research for the last five years to improve vitrification protocol in order to allow safe and efficient storage of human embryos for further frozen embryo transfer.
+German fertility specialists have been conducting extensive research for the last five years with the aim to improve vitrification protocol in order to allow safe and efficient storage of human embryos for further frozen embryo transfer.
 Modern vitrification solutions allow shock-frosting of late-stage embryos (blastocysts) without any risk for the exposed material.
 Freezing is absolutely safe.
-Excellent embryo survival rates and high proportion of successful implantations after transfer ensure that the patients from all over the world trust European specialist with the life of their future babies.
+Excellent embryo survival rates and high proportion of successful implantations after transfer ensure that the patients from all over the world trust the life of their future babies to European specialists.
 The German fertility specialists treat each frozen embryo individually as a small patient, which helps to minimize risks and steadily increase success rates.